dive-into-machine-learning/dive-into-machine-learning/README.md

 - [Face Recognition on a subset of the Labeled Faces in the Wild](http://nbviewer.jupyter.org/github/ogrisel/notebooks/blob/master/Labeled%20Faces%20in%20the%20Wild%20recognition.ipynb)
 - [Machine Learning from Disaster](http://agconti.github.io/kaggle-titanic/): Using Titanic data, "Demonstrates basic data munging, analysis, and visualization techniques.
 Shows examples of supervised machine learning techniques."
-- [Election Forecasting](https://github.com/jseabold/538model): A replication of the model Nate Silver used to make [predictions about the 2012 US Presidential Election for the New York Times](https://fivethirtyeight.blogs.nytimes.com/fivethirtyeights-2012-forecast/))
+- [Election Forecasting](https://github.com/jseabold/538model): A replication of the model [Nate Silver](https://fivethirtyeight.com/contributors/nate-silver/) used to make predictions about the 2012 US Presidential Election for the _New York Times_.
 - [An example Machine Learning notebook](https://github.com/rhiever/Data-Analysis-and-Machine-Learning-Projects/blob/master/example-data-science-notebook/Example%20Machine%20Learning%20Notebook.ipynb): "let's pretend we're working for a startup that just got funded to create a smartphone app that automatically identifies species of flowers from pictures taken on the smartphone.
 We've been tasked by our head of data science to create a demo machine learning model that takes four measurements from the flowers (sepal length, sepal width, petal length, and petal width) and identifies the species based on those measurements alone."
 - ClickSecurity's "data hacking" series (thanks [hummus](https://github.com/hummus)!)
 	- [Detect Algorithmically Generated Domains](http://nbviewer.jupyter.org/github/ClickSecurity/data_hacking/blob/master/dga_detection/DGA_Domain_Detection.ipynb)